Ryvangen Memorial Park

 Ryvangen Memorial Park (Mindelunden i Ryvangen) is a memorial park in Ryvangen officially inaugurated on 5 May 1950 to commemorate fallen members of the Danish resistance to the German occupation of Denmark during World War II.

 The location in Ryvangen, which means "rye field", was acquired in 1893 by the army for a barracks and exercise field.

-On 29 August 1943, when the Danish cooperation with Germany broke down the German occupying forces seized the army and naval facilities in all of Denmark including Ryvangen.
+On 29 August 1943, when the Danish cooperation with Germany broke down, the German occupying forces seized the army and naval facilities in all of Denmark including Ryvangen.

 While the German army used the barracks for themselves, part of the exercise field was used as an execution and burial site for members of the Danish resistance.

 The execution site consisted of three wooden poles to which the condemned were tied and executed by firing squad.

 On 5 May 1945, in connection with the liberation, members of the resistance came to Ryvangen and only then did the public get confirmation that the executions of the German occupying forces had taken place there.

-The Comrades' Relief Fund writes that, on 5 May, members of the resistance discovered 202 graves in Ryvangen and that the minister for ecclesiastical affairs had the remains exhumed for identification.
-In a number of cases, the parish registers cited below state that the remains were brought to the Department of Forensic Medicine of the university of Copenhagen for an inquest.
-27 bodies were actually found weeks after 5 May, with 25 found between one and two months after the liberation.
-One of the bodies found could not be identified while one exhumed body was identified as a Rottenführer of the SS.